 Staying healthy is important.
 It is wise to strike a balance between all aspects of life such as work, socializing, leisure, good diet, exercise and rest.
-It is also critically important that you have access to medical care in order to keep up with yearly exams, access routine care, and to cover any emergencies or illnesses.
-While you are at Salve Regina, you must have adequate health insurance coverage.
-Everyone, no matter how brief the visit, needs to have health insurance coverage at all times.
+It is also critically important that you have access to medical care in order to keep up with yearly exams, access routine care and cover any emergencies or illnesses.
+While you are at Salve Regina, you must have adequate health insurance coverage at all times.

 Before You Leave Home

 Schedule all your doctor and dentist checkups at home before you leave.
-Medical and dental care in the U.S. is excellent, but it makes sense to take care of anything you need before you arrive.
-Dental care in the U.S. is quite expensive.
-While it is possible to purchase a student discount plan, it does not cover 100 percent of dental procedures.
+Medical and dental care in the United States is excellent, but it makes sense to take care of anything you need before you arrive.
+Dental care in the United States is quite expensive.
+While it is possible to purchase a student discount plan, it does not cover 100% of dental procedures.

 Medication and Prescriptions

-As permitted by U.S. Customs and Border Protection, you may want to bring with you any prescription medications (with copies of your prescriptions translated into English) or even non-prescription medications that you take.
+Bring with you any prescription medications (with copies of your prescriptions translated into English) or even non-prescription medications that you take.
 Sometimes it is difficult to translate a prescription or a non-prescription medication.
 If you can bring the scientific name of the drug with you, it may be easier to find the equivalent.
-Prescription medication may cost more in the U.S. for the same drug from the same company.
+Prescription medication may cost more in the United States for the same drug from the same company.

 All students must comply with the University's immunization requirements.
-Make arrangements to get the following immunizations before you arrive.
-Bring or send copies of your updated immunization records to Salve Regina.
-Next to each vaccine is the approximate cost in the U.S.:
+Arrange to get the following immunizations before you arrive and upload copies of your records to Salve Regina's student health portal.
+Next to each vaccine is the approximate cost in the United States.

-- Measles, Mumps, Rubella (MMR): ($135/Dose): Two doses of MMR are required at least one month apart or positive immune titer verifying immunity.
+- Measles, mumps, rubella (MMR), $135/dose: Two doses are required at least one month apart or positive immune titer verifying immunity.

-- HEPATITIS B ($145 per dose): Three doses (doses one and two given four weeks apart and the third dose should be at least four months after first dose) ($95/Dose).
+- Hepatitis B, $145/dose: Doses one and two are given four weeks apart, with a third dose at least four months after the first dose.

-- MENINGOCOCCAL VACCINE: (MCV4) ($159 per dose) * Required if under 22 years old.
-If you were vaccinated prior to your 16th birthday, a booster dose (Dose #2) is also required.
+- Meningococcal vaccine (MCV4), $159/dose: Required if under 22 years old.
+If you were vaccinated prior to your 16th birthday, a booster dose is also required.

-- VARICELLA ($99-$129 per dose): Two doses of chicken pox vaccine are required at least one month apart or positive immune titer verifying immunity or medical provider’s documented history of disease.
+- Varicella, $129/dose: Two doses are required at least one month apart or positive immune titer verifying immunity or medical provider’s documented history of disease.